What is Stud Welding?

 3. What is the difference between Drawn Arc and CD stud welding?

-Drawn Arc is used for large studs and heavy-duty applications, while CD is best for small studs on thin sheets.
+Manufacturers use Drawn Arc for large studs and heavy-duty applications, while they prefer CD for small studs on thin sheets.
 Short Cycle lies between the two.

 4. How strong are stud welds compared to traditional fasteners?